confluentinc/librdkafka/CONFIGURATION.md

 -----------------------------------------|--------------:|--------------------------
 client.id                                |       rdkafka | Client identifier.
 metadata.broker.list                     |               | Initial list of brokers.
-The application may also use `rd_kafka_brokers_add()` to add brokers during runtime. message.max.bytes                        |       4000000 | Maximum receive message size.
-This is a safety precaution to avoid memory exhaustion in case of protocol hickups. metadata.request.timeout.ms              |         60000 | Non-topic request timeout in milliseconds.
+The application may also use `rd_kafka_brokers_add()` to add brokers during runtime. message.max.bytes                        |       4000000 | Maximum transmit message size.
+receive.message.max.bytes                |     100000000 | Maximum receive message size.
+This is a safety precaution to avoid memory exhaustion in case of protocol hickups.
+The value should be at least fetch.message.max.bytes * number of partitions consumed from. metadata.request.timeout.ms              |         60000 | Non-topic request timeout in milliseconds.
 This is for metadata requests, etc. topic.metadata.refresh.interval.ms       |         10000 | Topic metadata refresh interval in milliseconds.
 The metadata is automatically refreshed on error and connect.
 Use -1 to disable the intervalled refresh. topic.metadata.refresh.fast.cnt          |            10 | When a topic looses its leader this number of metadata requests are sent with `topic.metadata.refresh.fast.interval.ms` interval disregarding the `topic.metadata.refresh.interval.ms` value.
 This is used to recover quickly from transitioning leader brokers.